jareenajoy/kick-drugs-dashboard/README.md

 <<<<<<< HEAD
 # kick-drugs-dashboard
 =======
 # 1 React + Vite

-# 2 Kick Drugs Dashboard
+# 2 Kick Drugs Dashboard – Role-Based Access Control

-A responsive and interactive dashboard built with React, Redux Toolkit, React Bootstrap, and Recharts.
+This is a React dashboard application demonstrating a role-based access and permission system built for an interview task.
+It features two types of users with login functionality and dynamic access control based on their roles.

 # 3 Folder structure